thu4n/harness-practice/README.md

-# harness-aks-practice
+# harness-practice

-This repo is to practice using Harness CI/CD with AKS clusters.
+This repo is to practice using Harness CI/CD with Kubernetes clusters.